Unity-Technologies/HDRPRayTracingScenes/README.md

 - Install latest Unity 2019.3
 - Clone the Project
 - Launch Unity.exe
-- The project is pre-configure to work with HDRP DXR
+- The project is pre-configured to work with HDRP DXR

 FAQ:
-- I get " this application wont work on this computer" when running Unity.exe
+- I get "this application won't work on this computer" when running Unity.exe

 You don't have all the files from the repository.
 This Project uses Git Large Files Support (LFS).
 Downloading a zip file using the green button on Github **does not work**.
 You must clone the Project with a version of git that has LFS, or download a zip from the [release section](https://github.com/Unity-Technologies/SmallOfficeRayTracing/releases).
 You can download Git LFS here: <https://git-lfs.github.com/>.